👤 How to Set Up Single Sign-On (SSO) in Atobi

 • Google Workspace: API & Services → Credentials → Create OAuth Client ID

-1. Select login method: OpenID Connect / OAuth 2.0.
+3. Select login method: OpenID Connect / OAuth 2.0.

-2. Set the Redirect URI:
+4. Set the Redirect URI:

-• This tells the IdP where to send users after login.
+This tells the IdP where to send users after login.

-1. Copy key values from your IdP:
+1. Copy key values generated by your IdP for this application:

-• Issuer / Authority URL – the OIDC endpoint for your IdP (e.g., https://login.microsoftonline.com/{tenant}/v2.0 )
+• Issuer / Authority URL – the OIDC endpoint (e.g., https://login.microsoftonline.com/{tenant}/v2.0 )

 Step 2: Configure OIDC in Atobi

-In Atobi Web App, go to Platform Settings → Single Sign-On → "+Add" and select OpenID Connect.
+1. In Atobi Web App, go to Platform Settings → Single Sign-On → "+Add" and select OpenID Connect.

 Note: Only users with Owner rights have access to Platform Settings.

-You’ll see the setup form:
+1. Complete the setup form:

 • Is enabled → Switch on to activate this SSO provider.

-• Name → A label for this provider (e.g. “Login with Okta”).
+• Name → Label for this provider (e.g., “Login with Okta”).

 • Identity provider clientId → Client ID from your IdP.